Whitman College: Greek life

-Greek life has a long and storied history at Whitman, with many chapters dating back to a century or more and having the first chapters in the Pacific Northwest.
-Greek life is notable on campus; there is a high percentage of students, around 33% involved in the Greek system.
-The four women's sororities are all members of the National Panhellenic Conference and are housed in the Prentiss Hall.
-The four men's fraternities are housed in fraternity houses north of Isaacs Avenue and are all members of the North American Interfraternity Conference.
+Greek life has a long history at Whitman, with many chapters dating back to a century or more and having the first chapters in the Pacific Northwest.
+Some claim that around 33% of students are involved in the Greek system.

-The Delta chapter of Phrateres, a non-exclusive, non-profit social-service club, also had a brief existence at Whitman.
-It was installed there in 1930, but became inactive before 1950.

 KWCW 90.5 FM

 KWCW 90.5 FM is a Class A radio station owned and operated by the Whitman Students' Union, the Associated Students of Whitman College (ASWC).